 - 3.1 The following definitions shall have these meanings: - a.
-ACT the Canada Corporations Act, R.S.
-1985 c., C-44, including the Regulations made pursuant to the Act, and any statutes or regulations that may be substituted, as amended from time to time. - b.
+ACT the Canada Not-for-Profit Corporations Act, S.C.
+2009, c.23, including the Regulations made pursuant to the Act, and any statutes or regulations that may be substituted, as amended from time to time. - b.
 APPOINTED OFFICERS Individuals appointed, pursuant to these By-laws, to perform duties on behalf of the CBF. - AUDITOR A Public Accountant, as defined in the Act, appointed by the Members by Ordinary Resolution at the Annual Meeting to audit the books, accounts, and records of CBF for a report to the Members at the next Annual Meeting; - d.
-BOARD the Board of Directors of the CBF: - e.
+BOARD the Board of Directors of the CBF; - e.
 CANADIAN BROOMBALL FEDERATION the recognized sport governing body responsible for overseeing all broomball programs in Canada (also referred to as the CBF or Broomball Canada); - f.
 DAYS days irrespective of weekends or holidays - g.
 DELEGATE A representative from a Member who is assigned the authority to vote on behalf of that Member at meetings - h.
 DIRECTOR an individual elected or appointed, pursuant to these By-laws, to serve on the Board